AllenInstitute/ophys_etl_pipelines/src/ophys_etl/modules/segmentation/modules/README.rst

 - group_creation_time: (str) a timestamp for when this group was created.
 - metric_image: (always same as seeder seed_image?)
 - attribute: (str) the name of the attribute shown in the metric_image
-- rois: (TBD) how to implement list of ROIs in hdf5
+- rois: (str) utf-8 encoded serialized list of ExtractROI entries

 group: "merge"
 **************